GoogleCloudPlatform/alloydb-java-connector/README.md

     config.setUsername(System.getenv("ALLOYDB_USER"));
     config.setPassword(System.getenv("ALLOYDB_PASS"));

-    // Tell the driver to use the AlloyDB Java Connector's SocketFactor
+    // Tell the driver to use the AlloyDB Java Connector's SocketFactory
     // when connecting to an instance/
     config.addDataSourceProperty("socketFactory",
         "com.google.cloud.alloydb.SocketFactory");